DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Try this (2 min): Pick one protocol and apply it to a recurring friction in your group.
 Ask: “If we change the physics here, what behaviors become easy?
 Which become hard?”
 Sketch a micro-rule that nudges the right default.

-Guardrail: Protocols aren’t a new Engine.
+Guardrail: Protocols aren’t a new Machine.
 Keep them minimal, testable, and revisable.
 If a protocol can’t adapt, it’s a policy in disguise.

 This chapter presents the constitutional foundation of the Networked Ark—five protocols that any community, hub, or network node must adopt to be part of this larger civilizational alternative.
 These are not arbitrary rules but the distilled wisdom from studying every successful and failed alternative community in history.